dYdX is a powerful open trading platform that currently supports three features:

 One of the most powerful features of crypto is the ability to take ownership of your own assets.
 When you buy or sell assets on a traditional “centralized” exchange, those assets are held by the exchange and don’t truly belong to you until you withdraw.
 Even then it is usually to a bank where you still do not truly have ownership of your assets.
 A crypto wallet allows you to truly own and independently manage your crypto assets.

 dYdX supports the MetaMask wallet.
 MetaMask is a chrome extension crypto wallet that will allow you to directly interact with dYdX.
 You can learn more about MetaMask and download it on MetaMask’s website.
 Follow the instructions on the MetaMask website to download the extension and set up your wallet.

 Remember to always, always back up your seed words in a SECURE location.
-If you forget your password or you lose your wallet somehow, this is the ONLY way to retrieve your wallet.
-There is no other way to access your wallet without your seed words.
+If you forget your password or you lose your wallet somehow, your seed words are the ONLY way to retrieve your wallet.
+There is no other way to access your wallet.

 Once your wallet is set up, you will want to withdraw your assets from your exchange to your wallet.
 Before doing this, MetaMask only displays ETH balances by default.
 In order to view balances of other assets like USDC or DAI, you will need to add them to MetaMask.
 You can easily do this by opening up the menu, clicking “Add Token” under “Don’t see your tokens?”, looking up your asset name, selecting your asset, then clicking “Add Tokens”.